TareqK/HCI-Course/Notes/chapter2.markdown

 1. Effective to use : effective in terms of number of steps/task, and results.
 2. Efficient to use : efficient in terms of time to perform a whole task.
 3. Safe to use : Using it would not cause harm(physical or otherwise to the user)
-4. Utility : The product has to have all the functionality needed to use.
+4. Have good utility : The product has to have all the functionality needed to use.
-5. Easy to Learn : The product has to be intuitive and easy to use for the user.
+5. Easy to learn : The product has to be intuitive and easy to use for the user.
-6. Easy to Remember how to use : Features should be distinct and memorable.
+6. Easy to remember how to use : Features should be distinct and memorable.

 There will always be a trade-off.
 An effective product could be inefficient, or an efficient one ineffective.
 A Safe product could sacrifice utility and